nodejs/node/doc/api/net.markdown

 the last parameter `listeningListener` will be added as an listener for the ['listening'](#event_listening_) event.

-#### server.pause(msecs)

-Stop accepting connections for the given number of milliseconds (default is one second).
-This could be useful for throttling new connections against DoS attacks or other oversubscription.

 #### server.close([cb])

 Stops the server from accepting new connections.
 This function is